realm/realm-js/README.md

 ## Getting Started

-Please see the detailed instructions in our docs to add [Realm React Native](https://realm.io/docs/react-native/latest/#installation)
+Please see the detailed instructions in our docs to use [Realm React Native](https://realm.io/docs/react-native/latest/#installation)

 ## Documentation